Platform Installation with Ansible

 mtls_ca_certificate_key: |

-Under the artifactory_access_config_patch section, add the following configuration:
+Under the artifactory_access_config_patch section, add:

 security: